jefamirault/classroom_console/README.md

 1. Install Ruby through rbenv version manager
 1. Install Nginx and Passenger as our webserver
-   * Make sure to replace any instances of "myapp" with "canvas_console".
+   * Make sure to replace any instances of "myapp" with "classroom_console".
 1. Set up a database
    * If you have your own database server, you may skip this step
    * Otherwise, PostgreSQL is recommended but MySQL is fine too.